Ontotext-AD/ontorefine-cli/commands/export.md

 Exports the data of a given project in CSV format.

 The command extracts the data of the project and transforms it to CSV format.
-The result of the command is the project data in CSV format.
+The result of the command is the project data in the requested format.

 ## Arguments